Tomorrow.io: History

-The company was founded in 2015 as ClimaCell to develop a real-time weather forecasting service based on cellular and IoT monitoring systems.
+The company was founded in 2016 as ClimaCell to develop a real-time weather forecasting service based on cellular and IoT monitoring systems.

 In February 2021, Tomorrow.io announced Operation Tomorrow Space.
 The company hoped to broaden its business model by launching proprietary radar satellites to improve its forecasting abilities.
 In March of that year, it announced that it had raised $77 million in a series D round of funding.

 Technology

 Tomorrow.io's primary goal was to use wireless communication infrastructure and IoT devices to collect real-time weather data.
 The company aimed to report conditions closer to the ground than satellite and higher resolution than Doppler weather radar techniques.

-The information includes measurements on temperature, wind and precipitation data.
+The information includes measurements of temperature, wind and precipitation data.
 After two years of development, Tomorrow.io's Weather Intelligence Platform (formerly Hypercast) was publicly launched in April 2017.

-Expected to officially launch at the end of 2022, the company's Operation Tomorrow Space is aimed to launch radar satellites to improve their forecasting accuracy.
-The company claims that this will help close gaps in weather forecasting by vertically integrating the data processing chain.
+The company's Operation Tomorrow Space is launching weather radar satellites to improve forecasting accuracy and coverage.
+The first satellite of the constellation, Tomorrow-R1, launched on 15 April 2023 on a SpaceX's Falcon 9 Block 5 rocket as part of the Transporter-7 rideshare mission.
+The system operates in the Ka band to detect precipitation and ocean surface characteristics.
+The company plans to launch 20 satellites with a combination of active radar and passive microwave sensors.